harshit4032/Agentic_LLM-for-Shopping/README.md

 ### Libraries for model/agent development
 #### Libraries:
-LangChain, Ollama, Gorq, OpenAI, HuggingFace, LangGraph, LangSmithand PhiData The above-mentioned libraries are used for building an agent and model.
+LangChain, Ollama, Gorq, OpenAI, HuggingFace, LangGraph, LangSmith and PhiData The above-mentioned libraries are used for building an agent and model.

 ### Model/LLMs used: